admiraltyio/admiralty/README.md

 ./kubemcsa export --context $CLUSTER1 c2 --as remote | kubectl --context $CLUSTER2 apply -f -
 ```

-Note: you may wonder why the agent in cluster1 needs a kubeconfig as it runs in the same cluster as the scheduler.
+Note: You may wonder why the agent in cluster1 needs a kubeconfig as it runs in the same cluster as the scheduler.
 We simply like symmetry and didn't want to make the agent's configuration special in that case.

+**Important!** `kubemcsa export` combines a service account token with the Kubernetes API server address and associated certificate of the scheduler's cluster found in your local kubeconfig.
+The address and certificate are routable and valid from your machine, but they need to be routable/valid from pods in each agent's cluster as well.
+For example, if you're using [kind](https://kind.sigs.k8s.io/), by default the address is `127.0.0.1:SOME_PORT`, because kind exposes API servers on random ports of your machine.
+However, `127.0.0.1` has a different meaning from the multicluster-scheduler agent pods.
+On Linux, you can generate a kubeconfig with `kind get kubeconfig --internal` that will work from your machine and from pods, because it uses the master node container's IP in the overlay network, instead of `127.0.0.1`.
+That won't work on Windows/Mac though.
+In that case, you can either run the commands above from a container, or tweak the result of `kubemcsa export` before piping it into `kubectl apply`, to override the secret's `server` and `ca.crt` data fields (TODO: support overrides in `kubemcsa export`).

 #### Verification